 Thank you for your interest in transferring into our nursing program!
 We are currently accepting applications for transfer students wishing to pursue a BSN at Simmons.
 Our nursing programs are fall-start only, but we accept students in the spring and summer to complete their prerequisites at Simmons.

-If you are a current student at Mills College, learn more about the application requirements for our articulation agreement.
+- If you are a current student at Mills College, you can still apply to transfer for fall 2021.

 Don't hesitate to reach out to your admission counselor if you have any questions about your nursing options.

 Nursing Program Overview

 - Our nursing program is a daytime program.
 A small number of classes and clinicals are sometimes offered on evenings and weekends, but students must be available to take most of their coursework on weekdays.

 - Students can apply with none, all or a few of their prerequisites completed.
 We strongly recommend that students apply with the intention of completing their prerequisites at Simmons.
 Admitted students cannot proceed into their nursing sequence unless each of the prerequisites has been satisfied with a C+ or higher.

 - Simmons nursing students' pass rate on the (NCLEX) Registered Nurse exam is consistently above 90%.
 The national average for RN candidates is in the low 80% range.

 - Our ratio of clinical students to instructors is 6:1.

 - Simmons nursing faculty are all practicing nurses, thus assuring that students learn the most up-to-date science and techniques in patient care.